caitlinhenry14/Codebreaking/README.md

 # Code Breaking Scripts
 Just some simple scripts to decrypt messages.
-Just for a little challenge I stumbled upon on Instagram.
+Just for a little challenge I stumbled upon on Instagram, not actually doing anything computationally intense.